eglaubauf/egRedshiftTools/README.md

 A collection of scripts for Redshift in SideFx Houdini

+## Updates:
+There is now initial python 3 support in the dev-branch

 ## Features:

 - MaterialBuilder with a set of Options which include: